BrendanShields/Project0/README.md

 ## Getting Started

+Firstly you can play the game here https://brendanshields.github.io/Project0/

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+The following instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 To clone this repository enter the following in terminal.